playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 		setTimeout(() => {
 			// Automatically snooze the alarm
 			// after 10 seconds of inactivity
-			// In production this would be 10 minutes snooze();
+			// In production, this would be 10 minutes snooze();
 		}, 10 * 1000);
 	}, []);